magnars/dash.el/README.md

 groupings are equal to the length of the shortest input list.

 If two lists are provided as arguments, return the groupings as a list of cons cells.
 Otherwise, return the groupings as a list of lists.

+Please note!
+This distinction is being removed in an upcoming 2.0 release of Dash.
+If you rely on this behavior, use -zip-pair instead.

 ```el
 (-zip '(1 2 3) '(4 5 6)) ;; => '((1 .
 4) (2 .
 5) (3 .
 6))